CYBER SECURITY

 Cease all communication with the fraudster

-If you think you have fallen victim to any type of online fraud, contact your bank directly or the RCIP Financial Crime Unit on 949-8797.
+If you think you have fallen victim to any type of online fraud, contact your bank directly or the RCIPS Financial Crime Unit on 949-8797.
 Stay cyber safe.